clungu/clungu.github.io/_posts/2018-10-18-Building_a_recommender_system.md

-# Building a recomender system
+# Building a recommender system

 Agenda:
-        * What is a recomender system?
+        * What is a recommender system?
         * Defining a metrics system
         [3 possible approaches]
         * The popularity model